 If the majority of your customers are Chinese-speaking, then a Chinese language-only store may serve your online retail purposes.

-Shopify does not have a ready-made Chinese option yet, but you can customize the store language under Shopify’s theming options in the admin console.
-To change your storefront terms to Chinese, go to your Shopify admin, Online Store > Themes, find the theme to edit, and click Actions > Edit language.
+Shopify does not have a ready-made Traditional Chinese option yet, but you can customize the store language under Shopify’s theming options in the admin console.
+To change your storefront terms to Traditional Chinese, go to your Shopify admin, Online Store > Themes, find the theme to edit, and click Actions > Edit language.
 Merchants can click “Other Languages” and create their own language and associated region.
 The terms for various parts of the website such as the Collections, Customer, or Homepage can have terms manually inputted without any coding knowledge.